pivot-access-ltd/bma-offline-docs/src/about-vm-hosting-5068.md

 MAAS 3.1 provides a smoother experience when connecting an existing LXD server to MAAS, guiding the user through manual steps and providing increased connection security with use of certificates.
 Currently, each MAAS region/rack controller has its own certificate.
 To add a LXD VM host to MAAS, the user needs to either add the certificate for each controller that can reach the LXD server to the trust list in LXD, or use the trust_password (in which case the controller talking to LXD will automatically add its certificate to the trust).

 This doesn’t provide a great user experience, as the former process is cumbersome, and the latter is not suggested for production use for security reasons.
-To improve this, MAAS 3.1 manages per-LXD keys/certificates, and provide a way for users to get the content of certificates, to authorize MAAS in LXD.
+To improve this, MAAS 3.1 manages per-LXD keys/certificates, and provide a way for users to get the content of certificates, to authorise MAAS in LXD.

 #### About on-the-spot certificate creation